 Computer can be either our friend, or our enemy.
 You will have to demonstrate your computer skills in an interview, so you should rather start building a friendly relationship to the machine.

-Employers understand that primarily we use software to prepare technical reports, charts, spreadsheets and other things (you can go around that with pen and calculator, but I don’t know anyone working that way nowadays).
+Employers understand that we use software to prepare technical reports, charts, spreadsheets and other things (you can go around that with pen and calculator, but I don’t know many analyst who still do that in 21st century).

 I prefer to use MS Excel, because I have been working with it since childhood.
-I am able to prepare illustrated technical reports and apply the most advanced mathematical and analytical functions.
-However, I believe my computer intelligence is good enough to learn any software, and to do it quickly.
+I am able to prepare illustrated technical reports and apply the most advanced mathematical and analytical functions the software offers.
+But I believe my computer intelligence is good enough to learn to work with any software, and to learn it quickly.

 I like to use Reports Ultimate, as it is fast and offers a large variability of visual execution for both spreadsheets and charts, what helps when presenting my reports to people without sufficient knowledge of financial terminology.
 However, I am ready to learn to work with any other software you use in your business.